DJBen/swift-mock-gen/README.md

                           If provided, writes generated mocks to the output directory in lieu of stdout.
   -v                      Enables verbose debug outputs -i, --additional-imports <additional-imports>
                           Additional modules to import; useful if you are compiling the generated files into a separate module, and thus needing to import the API module in which the protocols reside.
+  --testable-imports <testable-imports>
+                          Similar to additional imports, but prefix the import with @testable.
   --exclude-protocols <exclude-protocols>
                           An list of protocols that are excluded from the mock generation.
   --transitive-protocol-conformance/--no-transitive-protocol-conformance
                           Support mocks of protocols with conformance to another protocol to be generated correcly, as long as the dependent protocol is included.
-                          Enabling this option may consume more memory. (default: --transitive-protocol-conformance) --custom-generic-types <custom-generic-types>
+                          Enabling this option may consume more memory. (default: --transitive-protocol-conformance) --only-public           Only generate mocks for public protocols if true.
+  --custom-generic-types <custom-generic-types>
-                          A JSON formatted map of custom generic types for each protocol... (default: {}) --surround-with-pound-if-debug/--no-surround-with-pound-if-debug
+                          A JSON formatted map of custom generic types for each protocol.
+                          It is used to specify a concrete type for the generic type requirement of the protocol.
+The mapping is in format of `{"<ProtocolName>": {"<GenericTypeName>": "<CustomType>", ...}, ...}`

+                          Given a protocol in the following example:
+                          ```
+                          public protocol Executor<Subject, Handler, ErrorType> {
+                              associatedtype Subject: ExecutorSubject
+                              associatedtype Handler: SomeHandler
+                              associatedtype ErrorType = Never
+                              func perform(_ subjects: [Subject]) async throws -> [Subject]
+                          }
+                          ```
+                          By default, a mock impl with generic parameters will be synthesized.
+                          ```
+                          public class ExecutorMock<P1: ExecutorSubject, P2: SomeHandler>: Executor {
+                              public typealias Subject = P1
+                              public typealias Handler = P2
+                              public typealias ErrorType = Never
+                              ...
+                          }
+                          ```
+                          If we specify a custom mapping like below, `{"Executor": {"Subject": "MySubject", "Handler": "MyHandler"}}`

+                          The generated mock's generic type requirements become the custom specified types.
+                          ```
+                          public class ExecutorMock: Executor {
+                              public typealias Subject = MySubject
+                              public typealias Handler = MyHandler
+                              public typealias ErrorType = Never
+                              ...
+                          }
+                          ``` (default: {})
+  --custom-snippets <custom-snippets>
+                          A JSON formatted map of a snippet to appended into the generated mock of each protocol.

+                          It is used to work around cases where protocol has out-of-module dependencies, in which the user may specify additional snippet to fulfill compilation requirement.

+                          The mapping is in format of
+                          `{"<ProtocolName>": "<Snippets>"}` (default: {}) --surround-with-pound-if-debug/--no-surround-with-pound-if-debug
                           Surround with #if DEBUG directives.
-This ensures the mock only be included in DEBUG targets. (default:
+This ensures the mock only be included in DEBUG targets. (default: --no-surround-with-pound-if-debug)
-                          --no-surround-with-pound-if-debug)
   --copy-imports          Copy the original imports from the source file.
   -h, --help              Show help information.
 ```